 The 103 management actions were elaborated on in the four resource sub-plans, which the BLNR approved on March 25, 2010.
-The complete list of management actions is included in the exhibits.
-Significant elements of the sub-plans are
+The complete list of management actions is included in the Exhibits section of this report, pgs.
+107-113.
+Significant elements of the sub-plans are: